 The Infrastructure Investment and Jobs Act (IIJA, signed in 2021) allocated $15 billion specifically for lead service line replacement through the Water Infrastructure Finance and Innovation Act (WIFIA) and state revolving funds (SRFs).
 This sounds like a substantial commitment, and in absolute terms it is.
 But against the total estimated cost, it's insufficient.

 The IIJA funding covers 16-30% of the total need.
 For many utilities, especially in states with large lead inventories and multiple competing water infrastructure priorities, the share available to any single system is modest.
-The IIJA also includes a "forgiveness" component—49% of the WIFIA loans can be forgiven, effectively converting them to grants.
+The IIJA also includes a "forgiveness" component in that 49% of the WIFIA loans can be forgiven, effectively converting them to grants.
 This is important, but it doesn't eliminate the gap.

 Lead Service Line Replacement: Funding Sources & the Gap